 Depending on your position, you might find value in one background check company over the other.
 For example, if you’re continually running checks on individuals for employment, you might benefit from an unlimited report deal.
 However, if you’re renting out your home and want to do a single background check, you don’t want to pay for all that.
 Instead, some companies do one-time reports or trial periods for an affordable price.
 So first, ask yourself, what do you need a background check for, and how many of them will you need.

 Life happens, which means programs have glitches, things get complicated, stuff stops working, etc. When this happens, you probably want someone there to help, especially if this will be a regular thing.
 That’s where a customer support team steps in.
 If you can’t reach anyone or you have to pay extra for the help only to be told they can’t help, then what good are they?
 This may seem like an insignificant consideration, but customer support is also an area you want to look into before going with just any credit check company, especially if you’re planning to run multiple reports.

 Like most companies or programs, not all background check websites are created equal.
 With that being said, if you want quality, don’t be afraid to do a little research before you buy.
 Below are some of our recommendations, depending on what you’re looking for.

 HireRight Background Checks

-HireRight not only offers various platforms to make sure you’re getting the best quality ran background check, but they also have a pretty awesome resource center for both employers and potential employees who might want a little more information on how the process works.
+HireRight offers various platforms to make sure you’re getting the best quality ran background check.
+They also have a pretty awesome resource center for employers and potential employees who might want a little more information on how the process works.